King-Surge/Guess-The-Number-Game/README.md

 ~KingSurge

-If you have any suggesstions you can contact me on discord @KingSurge#9182
+If you have any suggesstions you can contact me on discord @KingSurge#9182 or via email @ kingsurge2022@gmail.com